-Recipe notes: What you will need: Food processor, serrated knife, and one for slicing and mining, and med-large skillet.
-Prepared in 3 easy steps.
-Active prep time 1-hour.
+Recipe notes: What you will need: Food processor, and med-large skillet.
+Active prep time 30-minutes.
 Cooking time 5-10 minutes.
 Yields 3-cups paste.
 Difficulty level: Moderate

 - 15 shallots

-- 10 cloves garlic minced
+- 10 cloves garlic

 - 1” piece ginger peeled

 - 2-stalks lemongrass white part only

-- 1-4″ piece of fresh turmeric
+- 1-4” piece of fresh turmeric peeled

 - 7-serrano chiles

-- 2-lrg Roma tomatoes diced
+- 2-large Roma tomatoes

 - 10-Macadamia nuts

 - 1/3-cup light vegetable oil

 Remove the standard blade from the food processor and replace it with the shredding blade.

 With the machine running, push ingredients through the chute.

 Transfer ingredients to a bowl and replace the shredding plate with the standard blade.